Stuck in Debt? A Nonprofit Credit Counseling Agency Could Help

 What Other Options Do I Have?

-If you can afford the typical hourly rate, a financial planner can design a blueprint to help you get out of debt.
-Financial planners won’t negotiate your balance or interest rates, but meeting with one won’t affect your credit score, either.
+If you can afford the typical hourly rate, a financial advisor can design a blueprint to help you get out of debt.
+Financial planners won’t negotiate your balance or interest rates, but meeting with one won’t affect your credit score either.

-As a bonus, if you find a financial planner you like, you can continue to work with them after you’re out of debt and want to start strategizing for how to save for your future.
+As a bonus, if you find a financial planner you like, you can continue to work with them after you’re out of debt.

-If you’re not sure whether you’re ready to talk to someone about your credit or debt concerns, you can take steps to try to improve your financial situation on your own.
+If you’re not sure whether you’re ready to talk to someone about your credit or debt concerns, you can take steps to improve your financial situation on your own.

 Lisa Rowan is a former senior writer at The Penny Hoarder.
 Staff writer Tiffany Wendeln Connors contributed to this post.